werent4/Polls_web_site/README.md

     - polls: The polls app is  related to the functionality of creating and managing polls within the project.
     - users: The users app is related to the functionality of user management within the project.
-    - main_page: The main\_page directory contains files related to the main landing page of the project.
+    - main_page: The main_page directory contains files related to the main landing page of the project.
     - API: API directory contains files related to the API endpoints and functionality within the project.
-    - documentation/: The documentation directory is where documentation files related to the project can be found, such as user manuals, API reference guides, or technical documentation.
+    - documentation: The documentation directory is where documentation files related to the project can be found, such as user manuals, API reference guides, or technical documentation.

 ## How to use documentation